Ten of the best things to do in and around Bedford in the next seven days

-From award-winning stand-up to a family musical favourite, there's plenty to enjoy
+From a family musical classic to a comic treat, there's plenty to enjoy...

 The Wizard of Oz, Bedford Corn Exchange, November 29 to December 1